-In my composition classroom, I centralize student interests and passions as much as possible, valuing students’ individual experiences as integral to the writing process.
+In the composition classroom, I centralize student interests as much as possible, valuing students’ individual experiences as integral to the writing process.
 An example of this would be my incorporation of fan narratives and fan work into composition courses, allowing students to work from a base of investment as they compose.
 In my technical and professional writing classrooms, I emphasize process, collaboration, and clarity.
 Students gain an understanding of genre norms while considering audience and context.
 In my cultural rhetorics classrooms, I attempt to bring together multiple conversations and experiences in the making of meaning within various communities.
 For more information on my teaching, please check out my teaching materials.

 I have extensive experience in writing center work.
 Currently, I work as a Professional Tutor at the Georgia Tech Communication Center.
 In Fall 2018, I will be Assistant Director of the Georgia Tech Communication Center.
 Beginning in January 2013 as a Graduate Writing Consultant, I worked with a great community of undergraduate and graduate writers from all backgrounds and all skill-levels.
 I worked with writing center administration and other consultants to train incoming consultants (with my particular emphasis in online consultations via videoconferencing technology).
-I also served as a Consultant Development (ConsDev) Group Facilitator, while also acting as a workshop and writing group leader.
-I held an administrative/internship position as Marketing Coordinator after a year as Lead of Marketing and Outreach.
+I also served as Consultant Development (ConsDev) Group Facilitator, while also acting as a workshop and writing group leader.
+I held an administrative position as Marketing Coordinator after a year as Lead of Marketing and Outreach.
 I aim to continue this work well into the future.
-Now, I bring this experience to the Naugle CommLab, helping graduate and undergraduate students as they compose a variety of genres– from their ENGL 1101 podcasts to graduate thesis revisions.
+Now, I bring this experience to the Georgia Tech Communication Center, helping undergraduate and graduate students as they compose a variety of genres– from their ENGL 1101 podcasts to graduate thesis revisions.

 As a teacher, writer, and scholar, I aim to facilitate productive conversation– in professional, academic, and community environments.
 My courses encourage students to critically engage with communities while enhancing their communicative skills through process-driven pedagogy.